 2. Head Start In The Sales Cycle

 As I mentioned above, even referrals will tend to do their own research online before contacting a business.
-I know I personally Google referred businesses and check out their competitors online.
+I know I personally Google businesses that are referred to me and I check out them and their competitors online.

 This means that, for many of your prospects, their first impression of you is going to be the results on Google’s first page.
 This will shape your prospects’ impression of your business well before you even get a chance to talk with them.
 When you Google your business name, what do you see?
 If you don’t see results for your business, then neither do your prospects!